Chew up some terrain with these five truly trailblazing mountain bikes

 The best full-suspension

 Why should you buy this?
-The Process 134DL has one of the most advanced full-suspension systems on the market.
+The Process 153 AL/DL offers the brand-new patented Beamer Independent Suspension, which is one of the most advanced full-suspension systems on the market.

 Who it’s for?
 Individuals looking to upgrade from their first full-suspension model to a higher-end cornering and pure descent monster.